kyungjae-lee/kyungjae-lee.github.io/_posts/cpp-programming/2021-08-26-input-with-cin-and-cinget.md

     cin >> year >> dot >> month >> dot >> day >> product_id >> factory_loc
         >> quality_flag >> inspector >> package_type;
+        // cin continues to read in the data as long as the type of the data
+        // in the input buffer matches what it's expecting.
+        // cin also stops reading in the data when it encounters white space.
+        // skips over the white spaces to look for the next legitimate input.
+        // (following input would still make the program work.)
+        // 2021   .
+08  .
+26 .
+B
+        // 9 G
+        // DL

     cout << "Product code contains:" << endl;
     cout << left;